 The leaves can measure 9x4 inches and are dark green in color.
 The flowers of the cocoa tree are small and odorless.
 Unlike most flowers, they grow directly from the trunk of the tree or directly from the branches.

 When the cocoa tree is in bloom, the trunk and branches are covered with a multitude of beautiful tiny cocoa flowers.
 When the Theobroma cocoa tree is not in bloom, there are numerous pods that are produced.
 These pods are first green, then finally dark red or purple when ripe enough to be harvested.
 Inside of the pod is a thick and solid pulp that contains cocoa beans.
 The pulp is then fermented until it liquefies enough to expose the cocoa beans for removal and to start the beginning process of creating chocolate.

-The cocoa beans are dried, cleaned, and roasted.
-Raw cacao is different than chocolate because it is made by cold-pressing unroasted cocoa beans.
+The cocoa beans are then dried, cleaned, and can be slow-roasted.
 The shell of the bean is removed to produce cocoa nibs, which are then ground to create a cocoa mass.
 Once the cocoa mass is processed by heat into liquid form, it is then called chocolate liquor.
-The liquor also may be used as is or cooled and separated into two components: cocoa solids (cocoa powder) and cocoa butter.
+The liquor also may be used as-is or cooled and separated into two components: cocoa solids (cocoa powder) and cocoa butter.
 Those are the raw ingredients for other products and also the base from which all chocolate is made from.
 The different types of chocolate are: